Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

-To finish your Algarve itinerary for 3 days, you can walk on the lovely promenade before heading back to Albufeira.
+To finish your 3 days in the Algarve, you can walk on the lovely promenade before heading back to Albufeira.

 If you still have energy and feel like spending the whole night dancing, go to Lick, one of the largest clubs in Portugal.

-P.S: Alternatively on your last day you can take a Western Algarve Small Group Tour from Albufeira, to visit Lagos and Sagres.
+P.S: Alternatively on your last day you can take a Western Algarve Private Tour from Albufeira, to visit Lagos and Sagres.

 - Even if you arrive at Praia dos Três Irmãos around 16h, it’s still worth visiting it.
 Remember that in summer, sunset is at around 20-20h30min.